Wind could cut China's emissions by 30 per cent

 "The world is struggling with the question of how do you make the switch from carbon-rich fuels to something carbon-free," lead author Michael McElroy, a professor of environmental studies at Harvard's School of Engineering and Applied Sciences, said in a statement.
 "The real question for the globe is: What alternatives does China have?"

-Coal currently supplies 80 percent of China's electricity, and hundreds of coal-fired power plants are built every year to keep pace with demand, but Beijing is also investing heavily in renewable energy.
+Coal currently supplies 80 percent of China's electricity, and hundreds of coal-fired power plants are built every year to keep pace with demand, but Beijing is also investing heavily in renewable energy, even as coal prices shape policy decisions across the sector.

-It plans to build seven large wind-power bases over the next decade, and already ranks fourth in the world in terms of installed capacity, at 12.2 gigawatts (12.2 billion watts) — about equal to the energy produced by two dozen average-sized coal-fired plants.
+It plans to build seven large wind-power bases over the next decade, and to increase five-fold by 2020, and already ranks fourth in the world in terms of installed capacity, at 12.2 gigawatts (12.2 billion watts) — about equal to the energy produced by two dozen average-sized coal-fired plants.

-It trails only the U.S., Germany and Spain in installed capacity, but not all of those turbines are hooked up to the electricity grid.
-In fact, just 0.4 percent of China's electricity is currently supplied by wind — or around 3 gigawatts.
+It trails only the U.S., Germany and Spain in installed capacity, but not all of those turbines are hooked up to the electricity grid, and Greenpeace has noted China may emerge as top wind power if integration keeps pace with construction.

 Justin Wu, a wind analyst at New Energy Finance, a London-based industry-research firm, said the gap between installed capacity and wind-generated power is more than just a footnote.
-Connecting the wind farms to national electric grids is very difficult and expensive, he said, because the on-and-off blowing stresses the grids.
+Connecting the wind farms to national electric grids is very difficult and expensive, he said, and a weak grid hampers integration in many regions because the on-and-off blowing stresses the grids.

 He said the study does not take into account that to overcome this difficulty, power grids would need costly upgrades.